Altar (Catholic Church)

-The altar in the Catholic Church is used for the celebration of the Sacrifice of the Mass.

-The altar, typically centrally located in the sanctuary, is to be the focus of attention in the church.
+In the Catholic Church, an altar is a table or structure on which Mass is celebrated.
+Relics of martyrs or other saints are commonly set into the altar.
+Typically centrally located in the sanctuary, the altar is to be the focus of attention in the church.
 At the beginning of the Roman Rite of Mass, the priest first of all reverences the altar with a kiss and only after that goes to the chair at which he presides over the Introductory Rites and the Liturgy of the Word.
-Except in Solemn Mass, a priest celebrating Tridentine Mass remains at the altar the whole time after saying the Prayers at the Foot of the Altar.
+Except in a Solemn Mass, a priest celebrating the Tridentine Mass remains at the altar the whole time after saying the prayers at the foot of the altar.

-The rite of Dedication of a church and of the altar points out that the celebration of the Eucharist is "the principal and the most ancient part of the whole rite, because the celebration of the eucharist is in the closest harmony with the rite of the dedication of a church", and "the eucharist, which sanctifies the hearts of those who receive it, in a sense consecrates the altar and the place of celebration, as the ancient Fathers of the Church often assert: 'This altar should be an object of awe: by nature it is stone, but it is made holy when it receives the body of Christ.'"
+The rite of dedication of a church and of the altar points out that the celebration of the Eucharist is "the principal and the most ancient part of the whole rite, because the celebration of the eucharist is in the closest harmony with the rite of the dedication of a church", and "the eucharist, which sanctifies the hearts of those who receive it, in a sense consecrates the altar and the place of celebration, as the ancient Fathers of the Church often assert: 'This altar should be an object of awe: by nature it is stone, but it is made holy when it receives the body of Christ.'"